-We arrived back home from our Disney trip, late Wednesday afternoon, got the kids to bed super early, so we can make it uptown in the morning to enjoy the parade.
+We arrived back home from our Disney trip, on a late Wednesday afternoon, got the kids to bed super early, so we can make it uptown in the morning to enjoy the parade.
 I packed hand warmers, snacks, waters, and hoped that the weather hold up for our 4 hour outdoor stretch.
 Thanks to tickets provided by Lindt, we ended up perched in the bleachers, on 34th Street right in front of Macys, in the heart of the action.
 From this vantage point, we not only watched the live Broadway performances, but we also had a glimpse into the behind the scenes running of the pre show rehearsals and warmups.
 It was a super early wakeup call, but well worth it.

 Following the Radio City Rockettes number, the line of giant floats began to flow past our seats.
 The five of us watched in amazement, enjoying the thunder of the marching bands, knowing this was a once in a lifetime experience.
 We were so moved by the experience, that I think the parade may become a yearly tradition, as long as I am not hosting Thanksgiving, even if we aren’t lucky enough to have the same great seats.
 We will see what the next year will bring.